tomjoht/tomjoht.github.io/_posts/2021/3/2021-03-18-analyzing-doc-portals-by-looking-at-developer-journeys.md

 >
 > So you go down through the journey at each point identifying any issues with navigation, accessibility, comprehension.

 I like this approach.
 It's given me food for thought given my previous articles on [Measuring progress against documentation quality goals](/learnapidoc/docapis_measuring_impact.html).
-My approach to measuring documentation quality was to analyze an API doc portal against quality measures that include findability, accuracy, relevance, clarity, completeness, and readability (see [First-level checklist for API documentation](/learnapidoc/docapis_metrics_first_level_checklist.html)).
+My approach to measuring documentation quality was to analyze an API doc portal against quality measures that include findability, accuracy, relevance, clarity, completeness, and readability (see [Quality checklist for API documentation](/learnapidoc/docapis_quality_checklist.html).

 However, I think that another approach, perhaps a better one, might be to analyze documentation quality against the developer journey, as Ellis and others explain.
 This developer-journey approach would require you to first define that developer journey, though.
 And understanding that journey might not be straightforward &mdash; there might be many different developer journeys once developers get past the initial steps of signing up and authorizing an API call.